Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 Table of Contents

-Is that severance pay taxable?
-Well, severance pay still counts as pay.
-So yes, it’s taxable.
-Even unemployment benefits are taxable.
+Is severance pay taxable?
+Unfortunately, the answer is yes.
+Severance pay counts as pay.
+Not only that, but unemployment benefits are also taxable.

-You can ease the sting with some advance planning.
-We’ll explain how.
+You can ease the sting with some advanced planning.
+Read on to learn how.

 Is Severance Pay Taxable?

 Severance pay is taxable.
-But the way it’s taxed and the impact it might have depend on the details.
+However, the way it’s taxed and the impact these taxes might have will depend on the details.

 How job loss affects your taxes